 These coordinated crochet patterns are worked primarily with basic stitches, although there are some clusters for texture.
 The instructions include detailed photo tutorials.Continue to 9 of 10 below.

 09 of 10

 This is a Peter Pan style of crochet collar that comes with instructions to easily adapt it to any size including making it a children's collar.
 A children's collar is great because you can use it to dress up an outfit for photos or special events, but take it off if it's bothering an active child.
 This pattern can be worked with bamboo yarn for a soft touch or any kind of wool, making it a cozy, plush accessory.

 10 of 10

 This crochet accessory set was inspired by Masterpiece Theater's costume dramas.
-You could wear it as part of a costume, but, as you can see, it's also a great way to add drama and flair to an every day outfit.
+It can be worn as part of a costume, but it's also a great way to add drama and flair to an every day outfit.
 The pattern uses hyperbolic crochet to create the exaggerated juggles.